stadium-software/repeater-datagrid/README.md

 ## StadiumFilterData Database
 1. Use the instructions from [this repo](https://github.com/stadium-software/samples-database) to setup the database and DataGrid for this sample

-# Application

-## Application Properties
-1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Connector
 Set up your connector to your datasource as you normally would.